scipy-conference/scipy_proceedings/papers/michael_beyeler/michael_beyeler.rst

 The full model cascade for an Argus I epiretinal prosthesis is illustrated in Fig. :ref:`figmodel`.
-..
-However, as described above, this model was designed to generalize to other epiretinal
-.. and subretinal configurations.
-The Argus I device simulated here consisted of electrodes of 260 :math:`\mu m` and 520 :math:`\mu m` diameter, arranged in a checkerboard pattern (Fig. :ref:`figmodel` A).
+The Argus I device simulated here consists of electrodes of 260 :math:`\mu m` and 520 :math:`\mu m` diameter, arranged in a checkerboard pattern (Fig. :ref:`figmodel` A).
-In this example, input to the model was a pair of simulated pulse trains phase-shifted by :math:`\delta` ms, which were delivered to two individual simulated electrodes.
+In this example, input to the model is a pair of simulated pulse trains phase-shifted by :math:`\delta` ms, which are delivered to two individual simulated electrodes.

 The first stages of the model describe the spatial distortions resulting from interactions between the electronics and the neuroanatomy of the retina.
-We assumed that the current density caused by electrical stimulation decreased as a function of distance from the edge of the electrode :cite:`Ahuja2008`:
+We assume that the current density caused by electrical stimulation decreases as a function of distance from the edge of the electrode :cite:`Ahuja2008`: